kpocza/LoWe/docs/x.md

    ![xorgconfig](img/x/01_config.jpg "X.Org config")

-   *If you are upgrading from W10 Anniversary Update please add the UseSIGIO option as seen above unless you do the copying mentioned above.*
+   *If you are running Ubuntu 16 LTS please ensure to have UseSIGIO option as seen above, however in case of Ubuntu 18 LTS UseSIGIO should not present.*

 3. Install any additional packages, eg. xterm, firefox, libreoffice, etc.